sfQuery/prod/README.md

 allows you to search for a user to mention in the post.
 Using sfQuery gives you this same functionality on any input field, with any key combination (optional), and using any data objects you want!

+sfQuery has the *sfAutoComplete()* method that allows you to easily add autocomplete to an input text field.
+You can access this with the element bound action method.

 Here is a simple example:
 ```Javascript
 /**